NYC - MIA

 The average price of all round-trip flights from New York to Miami clicked on KAYAK for each day over the last 12 months.

-If you are looking for a flight deal from New York to Miami, look for departures on Wednesdays and avoid leaving on a Thursday, as it's usually the priciest day.
+If you are looking for a flight deal from New York to Miami, look for departures on Mondays and avoid leaving on a Thursday, as it's usually the priciest day.
 When flying back from Miami, Friday is the cheapest day to fly and Monday is the most expensive.

 What is the cheapest month to fly from New York to Miami?